BenCree/BenCree.github.io/_tabs/about.md

 Alright?
 I'm a computational scientist, I'm quite into linguistics and etymologies, [DnB](https://www.youtube.com/watch?v=6XQc_FGNS98), comedy & spending far too much time trying to make money from crypto with various machine learning strategies.

+I love teaching and am a tutor for the [Brilliant Club](https://thebrilliantclub.org/), which helps disadvantaged students go to university.
+I got to design my own computational chemistry/drug design course for GCSE/A-level pupils and then teach it!
 ---

 ## PhD